What our Clients are Saying…

 My name is Maribella.
 I’m 17 years old, and would like to tell you a little bit of my story.
 About 18 months ago my world seemed so large.
 But when I learned I was pregnant with my daughter Bella, my world suddenly seemed to get smaller and smaller, just including my parents, grandparents and my baby’s father.
 My previous life seemed to be gone.
 Yet, what I soon learned was that this new life was going to be much better than I expected.

 TryLife Center opened a door for me that I never knew could be opened.
 As only God could plan it, 40 years ago my beloved grandfather, a pediatrician, helped a sick child on Christmas Day.
-The mother of that child is now a staff member at TryLife Center, and now that wonderful person is helping me.
+The mother of that child was a staff member at TryLife Center, and that wonderful person helped me through my pregnancy.
 The greatest benefit I received – which takes into account all TryLife helped me learn and accomplish – was the reminder that the Lord blessed me with a miracle.
 My family is very close, but the staff at TryLife became part of my family, as well.
 They helped us all deal with my pregnancy…the emotions, thoughts, questions, expectations and just the newness of something so significant.

 I’ve learned how to manage my new life, and make a plan so that all my goals can still be accomplished.
 I was an A student in high school, and am now an A student in cyber school.
 I was also very athletic, and now I just incorporate my baby in my exercise plans.
 My faith, most importantly, has grown.
 I’ve seen firsthand how a life of faith is also a life of love, hope and compassion, so I volunteer to help others who are in the same situation that I was, and show them how to manage the circumstances for the best.
 I could not have done this without a few things: my trust in the Lord, the support of my parents and heartwarming experiences at TryLife, having had my eyes opened to life and reality.